cesars-pizza/Minecraft-Server-JS/FEATURES.md

 ### Diamond
 Left clicking with a diamond in hand will open the player creation menu.
 See details below.

+### Gunpowder
+Left clicking with gunpowder in hand will remove the last made NPC.

+### Redstone Dust
+Left clicking with redstone dust in hand will remove all NPCs.

 ## Player Creation

 ### General
-Left clicking with a diamond in hand will open the player creation menu.
-It will replace all items in the hotbar with 7 items.
+Left clicking with a diamond in hand will enter NPC creation mode.
+It will replace all items in the hotbar with 7 items for NPC creation.

-Trying to replace the items in your hotbar while in player creation mode will simply replace them again with the items for player creation.
+Trying to replace the items in your hotbar while in NPC creation mode will simply replace them again with the items for NPC creation.

 ### Stick
 Left clicking this item will cause an armor stand to appear at the players position.
 This is an animation marker.